wey-gu/data-lineage-ref-solution/README.md

 # A reference datalab stack

-This reference project will set up an end to end minimal Data Stack with playground environment coverring from Data Warehouse/Database, ETL Pipeline, Data BI, to Metadata Discovery/Lineage Management System.
+This reference project will set up an end-to-end minimal Data Stack with a playground environment covering Data Warehouse/Database, ETL Pipeline, Data BI, and Metadata Discovery/Lineage Management System.
 I started this for learning purposes and I hope it helps to new data engineers understand how modern data infra with the open-source community's joint efforts could be used to build a better data science ecosystem.

-There are already a bunch of projects out there that covers most of the stack already, my motivation is to **add a layer of Metadata Discovery/Lineage Management System** to the stack.
+There are already a bunch of projects out there that cover most of the stack already, my motivation is to **add a layer of Metadata Discovery/Lineage Management System** to the stack.
 And from this diagram we could see I put most of the components as Metadata Sources:

 ![](https://user-images.githubusercontent.com/1651790/168849779-4826f50e-ff87-4e78-b17f-076f91182c43.svg)